Hospital Profile: Cayman Islands Hospital (CIH)

 Q: What areas of medicine does CIH specialise in?

-A: CIH specialises in a wide range of fields including gynaecology & obstetrics, paediatrics, internal medicine, dermatology, anaesthesiology, public health, orthopaedics, psychology, cardiology, gastroenterology, psychiatry, radiology, nephrology, ophthalmology, ear, nose and throat, reconstructive surgery.
+A: CIH specialises in a wide range of fields including gynaecology & obstetrics, oncology, paediatrics, internal medicine, dermatology, anaesthesiology, public health, chemotherapy, orthopaedics, psychology, cardiology, gastroenterology, psychiatry, radiology, nephrology, ophthalmology, ear, nose and throat, reconstructive surgery.

 Q: What services are available at CIH?

-A: Our full range of comprehensive in-patient and out-patient services are designed to meet the needs of patient surgeries, seriously ill patients, urgent medical care, general medical conditions, community health, dental and eye health, support for mental health issues, sick children, mothers expecting a new baby and much more.
+A: Our full range of comprehensive in-patient and out-patient services are designed to meet the needs of patient surgeries, seriously ill patients, cancer care, urgent medical care, general medical conditions, community health, dental and eye health, support for mental health issues, sick children, mothers expecting a new baby and much more.